Photography Terms: What You Need to Know

 Why not always use the highest ISO possible all the time?
 In film cameras, high ISO film was grainy.
 We didn't escape that limitation with digital cameras, but instead of grain, high ISO numbers introduce digital noise.
 One of the most important things a photographer can learn is how to get the best quality shot in a given lighting condition with the lowest possible ISO setting.
 Of course, sporting events and other fast moving action requires high, fast ISO numbers.
 Fortunately, those situations are usually brightly lit.

-4: Lens
+4: Camera Lens

 An important factor in choosing a lens is focus length.
 This generally refers to the length of the lens itself, and is measured in millimeters.
 A 50 mm lens is considered average, good for shooting subjects that are 33 to 65 feet (10 to 20 meters) from the camera.
 Wide angle lenses have shorter focal lengths that can capture large panoramic scenes or large subjects that are relatively close to you.
-Telephoto lenses, which can have focal lengths of hundreds of millimeters, are basically telescopes mounted to a camera.
+Telephoto lens, which can have focal lengths of hundreds of millimeters, are basically telescopes mounted to a camera.
 They make far away subjects seem closer, but with a limited field of view.

 Advertisement